mitre/smart-on-fhir-demo/README.md

  - [Technical Guide](https://mitre.github.io/fhir-for-research/modules/smart-on-fhir-tech)
  - [Live Demo](https://shaumik-ashraf.github.com/smart-on-fhir-demo/index.html)

 This repository supports the technical guide, and demonstrates a minimal SMART-on-FHIR application.
-You should follow along the technical guide, but a quickstart guide is posted here for your convnenience.
+You should follow along the technical guide, but a quickstart guide is posted here for your convenience.

-### 1. Clone Repository
+### 1. Clone repository

 Make sure you have [git](https://git-scm.com/downloads) installed.
 In a console (windows powershell or terminal) run the following commands: